 2.1 Research Design

-This study uses a correlational quantitative design to analyze the influence of the independent variable — Multimedia Use (X₁), Intellectual Intelligence (X₂), and Learning Motivation (X₃) — against the bound variable Learning Achievement (Y).
+This study uses a correlational quantitative design to analyze the influence of the independent variables — Multimedia Use (X₁), Intellectual Intelligence (X₂), and Learning Motivation (X₃) — against the dependent variable Learning Achievement (Y).
 The analysis included partial correlation tests and multiple linear regression to test the partial and simultaneous influence of independent variables on learning achievement.
 The design and objectives of the research refer to the theoretical framework that has been formulated in previous studies (Akbar et al., 2023).

 2.2 Research Location and Time